 - Choose your tool from the drop-down menu.
 If you’re in the middle of a cut operation that requires a certain tool, the software will select it for you.

-Verify the tool position.
+- Verify the tool position.
 The software will try to move the tool in the x and y dimensions so that it’s over a clear spot on the bed.
 Confirm that there are no stray pieces of material, tape, or glue underneath it.
-If there are, adjust the tool’s position with the buttons in Otherplan or clear the debris from the bed under the tool.
+If there are, adjust the tool’s position with the buttons in the Bantam Tools software or clear the debris from the bed under the tool.

 You’re done!
 The software has located the tip of the tool in space.
 Once you’ve attached your material to the bed, set your material dimensions, and loaded a plan into the software, you can begin milling.